urifa/solidity-notes/README.md

 ## Contracts

-Contracts in Solidity are similar to classes in object-oriented languages, and they conist a data type for themselves.
+Contracts in Solidity are similar to classes in object-oriented languages, and they consist a data type for themselves.
 Each contract can contain declarations of State Variables, Functions, Function Modifiers, Events, Errors, Struct Types and Enum Types.

 Contracts are declared using the keyword `contract`, followed by the name of the contract.
 The syntax is the following: